kbaig/boston-pm/case-study/README.md

   * Missing rabies certificates does not lead to a validation error
   * "Click here to edit" is not accessible hyperlink text
   * Phone Number and Alternative Phone Number fields are labeled Home and Cell on the Review page - this is an inconsistency
-  * (opportunity for delight) Fields could be edited inline, by rendering the corresponding form while in edit mode
+  * (opportunity for delight) Fields could be edited inline by rendering the corresponding form while in edit mode